Early 1970: Shows at the Factory Ballroom, Pontiac, MI supported by 'The J.D.Shakedown'

 Dec 30th `70 Chicago, IL ?

 HOLDING: Winter 1970 - Pittsburg S.M.A.P.
-(Sunshine Music America Peace) - They were a last minute fill-in for Cold Blood, who canceled - Eyewitnesses confirms this happened.
+(Sunshine Music America Peace) AKA The Electric Theater. - They were a last minute fill-in for Cold Blood, who canceled - Eyewitnesses confirms this happened.

 HOLDING: The Silverbell Hideout, Clarkston, MI (w/ Mitch Ryder & Detroit)